vertec-io/pl3xus/examples/fanuc_rmi_replica/research/active/december_2025_session/CONTEXT_AND_BACKGROUND.md

 ### Fanuc_RMI_API

 The original web application being replicated.
+Reference for UI/UX and feature parity.The Fanuc RMI API also includes all of the types and interfaces for interacting with FANUC robots over the Remote Motion Interface (RMI) API, as well as a driver for interacting with the robot directly.

+Located at `/home/apino/dev/Fanuc_RMI_API`.

+### leptos

-Reference for UI/UX and feature parity.
+Located at `/home/apino/dev/leptos`.
+Reference for framework patterns and best practices.

+### leptos-use

+Located at `/home/apino/dev/leptos-use`.
+Collection of useful Leptos hooks.

 ---